20.3 C

 The subject of mental health is steeped in so much stigma that it’s not even considered “normal” to talk about it with our peers.
 To many people, simply talking about mental health raises issues about the speaker’s wellbeing.
 Open talk about the subject is usually reserved for those who have outright issues.
 No one wants to be labelled as “mad”, “disturbed”, or “unhinged”, after all.

 Yet, this very same stigma is complicit in the rising tide of unattended mental health concerns across the world.
 Because of the fear of being labeled, people tend to hide away in their own minds, refusing to seek help even if this is badly needed.
-It would be easier, they reason, to handle these problems themselves than being open to ridicule.
+It would be easier, they reason, to handle these problems themselves than be open to ridicule.
 It is a vicious circle, and the sad part is that the orchestrations of the government and the various concerned institutions are not enough on their own to stop the cycle.

 And then, when things finally grow too tough to handle, these troubled people seek refuge in distractions, drugs, or even the afterlife.
 Back in 2015, for example, the suicide rate in Australia is at its peak after more than 10 years.
 And in 2016, there are more than three million drug users in the country — many of them suffering from various mental pressures.